Relative hyperbolicity of free extensions of free groups: Admissible subgroup systems, Flaring under weak attraction and relative hyperbolicity in free-by-cyclic groups

 \begin{proposition}[Hallways flaring] Let $\phi\in \out$ be as in section \ref{sec:assump} and $\mathcal{K}$ an admissible subgroup system for $\phi$.
 Choose a lift $\Phi\in\aut$ of $\phi$.
 Then there exist numbers $N_\Phi >0$ and $L_\Phi >0$ such that for every word $w\in \F \setminus \bigcup\limits_i K_i$ with ${|w|}_{el} \geq L_\Phi$ we have

 for every $n \geq N_\Phi$.
 Moreover, if $w$ is cyclically reduced then the result holds for all $w$ such that ${|w|}_{el} > 1$. \end{proposition}

 \begin{proof} There are finitely many attracting laminations in $\mathcal{L}^+_\mathcal{K}(\phi)$, none of which are carried by the the subgroup system $\mathcal{K}$.
-Since $\phi$ leaves the free-factor support of the attracting laminations in $\mathcal{L}^+_\mathcal{K}(\phi)$ invariant, the lift $\Phi$ will leave some free-factor representing the corresponding free factor support invariant.
-Let $B$ denote the union of basis of these invariant free factors such that if $b\in B$ then $[b]$ is not carried by $\mathcal{K}$.
-If $w$ is not cyclically reduced then choose some $b$ such that $bw\in \F\setminus\cup K_t$ and is cyclically reduced. \\ Now we repeat the argument of \cite[Proposition 3.10]{Gh-23} on the to get the conclusion.
+Since $\phi$ leaves the free factor support of the attracting laminations in $\mathcal{L}^+_\mathcal{K}(\phi)$ invariant, the lift $\Phi$ will leave some free factor representing the corresponding free factor support invariant.
+For cyclically reduced words, the conjugacy flaring (Proposition \ref{conjflare}) already implies the conclusion of this proposition. \\ To deal with words which are not cyclically reduced, let $B$ denote the union of basis of these invariant free factors such that if $b\in B$ then $[b]$ is not carried by $\mathcal{K}$.
+If $w$ is not cyclically reduced then choose some cyclically reduced $b$ such that $bw\in \F\setminus\cup K_t$.
+Now we repeat the argument of \cite[Proposition 3.10]{Gh-23} on the word $bw$ to get the conclusion.

 \end{proof}